About the Resort

 Sand Valley and the "Ice Age"

-The site for the resort currently sits on what was once the lakebed of an ancient glacial lake.
+The site for the resort currently sits on what was once the lakebed of an ancient glacial lake that covered much of Central Wisconsin.
 In roughly 16,000BC the ice dam protecting the glacial lake burst, causing a catastrophic flood event that emptied the entire 150' deep lake in just two days, creating what is now the Wisconsin Dells.
-The sandy lakebed where our site now sits became exposed and over time blew into the 60' high dunes and valleys now seen today.
+The sandy lakebed where our site now sits became exposed and over time blew into the 80' high dunes and valleys now seen today.

 In the 19th century the site became a pulp tree plantation with red pine trees planted in rows.
 The red pines were essentially managed as "crops", with the crops planted in long rows and harvested and sold periodically.
 When the Keisers discovered the property it was being used as a pulp tree nursery by a major timber company and lacked the diversity of plant life that is natural to the site.
 Prior to the land being used as a pulp tree plantation it was naturally what's known as a "Jack Pine-Hill's Oak Sand Barren" with exposed sand areas, indigenous low-lying vegetation and flowers, and intermittent strands of Jack Pines and Hill's Oaks.
 In addition to building a world class golf resort our goal is to restore the native Sand Barrens by removing the red pine trees and encouraging the growth of native plants.
 Several years after removing the majority of red pine from the property, we're happy to see a great diversity of vegetation come to life.
 Below are images showing just a few of the many species that are thriving in our sandy soil.